 In anticipation of receiving funding, staff completed the required citizen participation component for development of the Action Plan.
-On October 26, 2017, a Community Needs Survey was made available to Pomona residents to solicit community input.
+In October 2018, a Community Needs Survey was made available to Pomona residents to solicit community input on needs for the upcoming year.
 The survey was placed on the City's website for online completion, and hard copies were delivered to thirteen community service centers.
 In addition, the survey was made available at four community meetings.
 Outreach efforts to promote the online survey included: mailing postcards to over 43,500 households, informing residents of community meetings/forums and requesting their input via the Community Needs Survey.
 Additional notification regarding the availability of the survey was posted on the citywide Nixle-system, Facebook, Twitter and in La Voz and Inland Valley Daily Bulletin Newspapers.
-Survey responses were accepted through January 31, 2018.
-As a result of outreach efforts, approximately 823 surveys have been received.
+Survey responses were accepted through January 31, 2019.
+As a result of outreach efforts, approximately 545 surveys have been received.
 Survey results are provided in Attachment 5.